 Dragon Boat Racing

 360 keen dragon boat paddlers of all ages come together to race the 9m long dragon boats timed by enthusiasted drummers over a 200m race course in the Viaduct.
 It's a mass of splashing, power and adrenalin over the journey that lasts less than 50 seconds!
 Races start at 09:30am.

 A Classic Time

 Auckland has the largest fleet of vintage yachts still sailing, anywhere in the world, and many of them are on display at Ports of Auckland Anniversary Day Regatta.
 You will see much loved names like Waitangi, Thelma, Rawhiti, Ranger, Ariki and Jessie Logan, on the Westhaven start line from 12:00 midday on regatta day.
 Be there early to watch their pre start manoeuvres!

 A hard sprint starting from Westhaven around the course and back to Westhaven, starting at 12:35pm.
 Pop down and have a look!

 Be sure to see this amazing display of yachting skill 'America's Cup' style, controlled from the land.
 At St Mary's Bay and Westhaven Marina from 10am.

-They are the grass roots favourites of New Zealand sailing and racing at seven clubs includes the Opti and Starling Auckland Champs, sailing for people with disabilities, and much more.
+They are the grass roots favourites of New Zealand sailing and racing at several clubs around Auckland.
+Includes the Opti and Starling Auckland Champs at Maraetai, the Anniversary Weekend Champs at Takapuna, and much more.
 Full details of locations and start times are on our Notice of Race and we recommend you arrive 2 hours prior to the race start to see the boats being rigged and launched from the beach, as this is the best time to catch them.

 For many Aucklanders watching Ports of Auckland Anniversary Day Regatta from a sunny picnic spot, is a precious childhood memory.
 Some of the best spots are: